oracle-quickstart/oke-k8s-atp-boilerplate/README.md

 make dev
 ```

 This will launch the Docker image using a specific layer that implements auto-reload for the code files, restarting the container in any code change.
+Image tags for the auto-relaod layer are prefixed with `arl-`

+When working in a feature branch, this command will apply a suffix to the containers, so that multiple branch deployments can share the same infrastructure in the same namespace (the dev-ns namespace)

 ### Debugging containers in the remote cluster